neogeny/late/README.md

 ```

 This is a possible use for the iterator feature.
 Imagine a function that requires a unique ID, and
 will generate one if none is provided.
-Without **Late** the declaration would be:
+Without **包 Late** the declaration would be:

 ```python
 def get_session(uniqueid: int | None = None) -> Session: